Do you have an LGBTQ-related question and you are not sure who to ask?

 How long has the LGBT Resource Center existed at KSU?

 The LGBTQ Resource Center (called the GLBTIQ Resource Center at the time) opened in January 2013 and was located in room 164 of the Carmichael Student Center on the Kennesaw Campus.
+We are now located in suite 253.

 For more information on the history of the LGBTQ Resource Center, visit the About Our History section of our site.